josem-amatriain/archlinux.install/README.md

 ### Firts commands

 The first command must be loadkeys.
-You can choose your correct layout:
+You can choose your correct layout for the keyboard:

 ```bash
 loadkeys es